Daniel Henry Haigh

-Daniel Henry Haigh (7 August 1819 — 10 May 1879) was a noted Victorian scholar of Anglo-Saxon history and literature, as well as a runologist and numismatist.
+Daniel Henry Haigh (7 August 1819 — 10 May 1879) was a Victorian scholar of Anglo-Saxon history and literature, as well as a runologist and numismatist.

 Biography

 Haigh was born 7 August 1819 at Brinscall Hall in the village of Brinscall in Lancashire, but his family came from Huddersfield and he grew up in Yorkshire, so he considered himself a Yorkshireman.
 His father died when he was still a child, and his mother when he was sixteen, leaving him the eldest of three orphan brothers, who shared a large inheritance.
 Haigh initially went into business in Leeds, but soon turned to the church, and trained to become an Anglican priest at St Saviour's church in Leeds.
 However, he lost faith in the Church of England, and on New Year's Day 1847 he joined the Roman Catholic church.
 On 8 April 1848 he was ordained as a priest at the seminary of St Mary's College, Oscott.
 He used his personal fortune to build a church at Erdington, near Birmingham.
 The church was designed by Charles Hansom, and cost him £15,000.
 The foundation stone was laid on the feast of St Augustine (26 May 1848), and was consecrated by Bishop Ullathorne on 11 June 1850.
 He lived at Erdington, as a priest, where he shared his house with about a dozen orphans.
 He retired in 1876, suffering from poor health and bronchitis, and went to live at St Mary's College, Oscott, where he died on 10 May 1879 after a short illness.